 *Tap, tap* You still there?
 Last time, I promise.

 Personally, I have never been a huge fan of spaghetti and meatballs.
-There have been times that I will get a craving, but in general, it doesn’t really strike my fancy.
+There have been times that I will get a craving but, in general, it doesn’t strike my fancy.
 I am sure there is some Italian grandmother rolling her eyes and saying, “That’s because you haven’t had my meat-ah-ball!”

 Lamb and mint are a classic pairing.
-I don’t know how they became best friends since one eats grass and the other basically is grass, but they some how came together and became the closest of friends.
+I don’t know how they became best friends since one eats grass and the other is grass, but they somehow came together and became the closest of friends.
 I love how they work in such perfect harmony.
-The mint complements the flavor of lamb without being overtly minty while also cutting into its gaminess.
+The mint complements the flavor of lamb without being overly minty while also cutting into its gaminess.
 It truly is a perfect pairing, so I knew that the perfect sauce to this pasta would be a mint pesto.

 Transfer the frozen meatballs to a resealable bag until ready to use.
 When you are ready for heavenly lamb meatballs, bake at 375 for 25-30 minutes–no need to thaw.
 Toss with pasta and pesto and enjoy with vigor.
 They can also be the perfect appetizer, just serve the meatballs alone with the pesto as a dipping sauce.
 You will be a very popular hostess.